interledger/rafiki/test/integration/README.md

 # Developing Integration tests

-Jest logs to stanadrd output and the container logs are available at `./tmp/rafiki_integration_logs.txt`.
-To speed up the development loop, docker image and internal depency building can be skipped when running tests by using the --no-build or -nb arguments:
+Jest logs to standard output and the container logs are available at `./tmp/rafiki_integration_logs.txt`.
+To speed up the development loop, docker image and internal dependency building can be skipped when running tests by using the --no-build or -nb arguments:

     pnpm --filter run-tests -nb